ICD-11 code : FB82.3;

 Preferred Label : Relapsing polychondritis;

-ICD-11 definition : Relapsing polychondritis is a multisystem inflammatory disease of unknown etiology
+ICD-11 definition : Relapsing polychondritis is a multisystem inflammatory disease of unknown aetiology

 affecting the cartilage.
-The disease is characterized by intermittent or fluctuant
+The disease is characterised by intermittent or fluctuant

 inflammatory manifestations due to inflammation of the cartilaginous structures, resulting